-Here are some of the steps that have been taken by Coquitlam government against Covid:
+Here are some of the steps that have been taken by the Coquitlam government against Covid:

 - People ages five and up are required to wear masks in all public indoor spaces.

-- Encouraging their residents to remain informed about the current virus updates through an email subscription, following Coquitlam's social media accounts, downloading CoquitlamConnect mobile app, or signing up for PRC E-news.
+- Encouraging their residents to remain informed about the current virus updates through an email subscription, following Coquitlam's social media accounts, downloading the CoquitlamConnect mobile app, or signing up for PRC E-news.

 The government does more to prevent covid transmission from rising again.
 You may check them on Coquitlam's site.

 Statistics for your Economic Well-being